-A recent report from the National Association of Realtors — the “2018 Profile of Home Buyers and Sellers opens in a new window,” to be exact — yielded some interesting statistics and trends about who buys homes these days in the United States.
+A recent report from the National Association of Realtors — the “ opens in a new window2018 Profile of Home Buyers and Sellers,” to be exact — yielded some interesting statistics and trends about who buys homes these days in the United States.

 Among those info nuggets: 2018 marked the second consecutive year that single women buyers totaled 18 percent of all buyers.
 Single women also ranked second only behind married couples (65 percent) and ahead of single men, who ranked third (7 percent).